Janet Gates — Math Specialist

 Janet A. Poth – Strings Program

-Jan recently returned to Southern California after 16 years in New Jersey.
+Ms. Poth is returning to Journey School to teach strings for a 4th straight year!
+Prior to coming to Journey, she lived in New Jersey.
 Her teaching experiences have included both public and private schools and a large private studio.
 She has directed string orchestras, fiddle groups, large “play-ins” and even summer day camps.
 Jan has attended national and international conferences for string teachers and relishes the friends she has made.

 Born in LA and educated in Fullerton (FUHS ’64, CSUF English/Music ’68), Jan is settling into her “last” home and enjoying her busy life.
 She continues to learn from her peers, her mentors, and her students and looks forward to the growth of the string program at Journey School.